Sylvie-C/user_connection_MERN_project/readme.md

 This application is a simple User connection application, to :
 - add a new user to a Mongo database,
-- get a user from a Mongo database,
 - update a username or a user password in a Mongo database,
-- delete a user from a Mongo database.

 ## Features
 - **CRUD** : Create, Read, Update a User allowed,